sonic-net/sonic-mgmt/tests/kubesonic/kubesonic_test.md

 ### Pre-requisite steps

-Use Minikube to startup a single master k8s cluster on the server where the ptf container and simulating neighbor contianers are running on in the testbed.
+Use Minikube to startup a single master k8s cluster on the server where the ptf container and simulating neighbor containers are running on in the testbed.

 #### Install Minikube and start Minikube
 - Install Minikube and start Minikube on the server of the testbed by following the instructions in the [Minikube installation guide](https://minikube.sigs.k8s.io/docs/start/).